May

 Publisher: Penguin, 2005

 Indeed, if there is a problem with Williamson’s Life, it is the reduction of Borges’ life, character and work to this conflict between his parents.
 Williamson frequently tries to psychoanalyze the life and work in terms of this conflict and, as far as it goes, this provides insight.
 But did his parents really shape Borges’ entire life?
 The evidence provided by Williamson himself indicates otherwise.
-Continue Reading »
+Read the rest of this entry »

 review by Brian Charles Clark